-How Complex Do Your Passwords Need To Be
+How Complex Do Your Passwords Need To Be?

 Your passwords protect all kinds of data online, from your email account to online bank accounts and more.
-Having your password stolen from one of these sites could end up setting off many issues, from having purchases made in your name, having your identity stolen, or having your sensitive information exposed.
+Having your password stolen from one of these sites could end up setting off many issues, like having purchases made in your name, having your identity stolen, or having your sensitive information exposed.

-It’s why creating a strong password is so important.
+That’s why creating a strong password is so important.